 He alleged each defendant was liable based upon (1) negligence and (2) breach of implied warranty.

 At trial, each defendant pointed fingers at the other.
 Both defendants recognized that Mr. Holman had suffered an injury, for which at least one of them was legally liable on one or more of his legal theories.

-Ford argued that the brake failure resulted solely from faulty installation by Duval’s mechanics.
-Duval argued the brake failure was a direct result of a defective part in the sealed booster unit furnished by Ford.
+Ford argued that the brake failure resulted solely from the faulty installation by Duval’s mechanics.
+Duval argued that brake failure was a direct result of a defective part in the sealed booster unit furnished by Ford.

 Ford also presented expert witnesses that testified if a part called a “tailstock” within the T-Bird’s sealed booster unit was broken, the only result would be a loss of the unit’s power assist.
 The car’s basic, non-power brake system would still work.

 Right before the case went to the jury, there was some legal maneuvering regarding withdrawals and amendments of motions, and the end result was that the case was submitted to the jury against Ford alone on both the counts of (1) negligence and (2) implied warranty.